7 Reasons the New OSHA Walking Working Surfaces Rule Will Affect You

 #7: The new rule incorporates many existing industry standards.

 The new rule is OSHA’s first official update since 1972, and much has changed over these 40 years.
-Though ANSI and other industry standards have been guiding the behavior of heights workers for decades, OSHA’s rule makes these best practices official.
+Though ANSI and other industry standards have been guiding the behavior of workers for decades, OSHA’s rule makes these best practices official and carry the force of law.

 In the Federal Register, OSHA states that they agree with stakeholders these “consensus standards represent industry best practices and reflect advancements in technology, methods, and practices developed in the years since the Agency adopted the existing rule.”
 In essence, OSHA’s final rule is catching up to modern times, when technology (when used properly) can provide safer workplaces.